Baptism Verses with responses

-- 1 Peter 1:2, “according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, that you may obey Jesus Christ and be sprinkled with His blood…” This is all reference to the Old Testament ceremonies of sprinkling blood in order to cleanse the temple (Heb.
+- 1 Peter 1:2, “according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, that you may obey Jesus Christ and be sprinkled with His blood . . . " This is all reference to the Old Testament ceremonies of sprinkling blood in order to cleanse the temple (Heb.
 9).
-This is what the high priest did and Jesus, who is our high priest according to the order of Melchizedek, likewise cleanses us with his blood.
-This is how our hearts are cleansed, by the sprinkling of the blood of Christ, not by our bodies getting dunked in water.
+This is what the high priest did; and Jesus, who is our high priest according to the order of Melchizedek, likewise cleanses us with his blood.
+This is how our hearts are cleansed--by the sprinkling of the blood of Christ and not by our bodies getting dunked in water.

-- Some think that the baptism corresponds to the Ark because it was the Ark that saved them, not the floodwaters.
-This is a possibility, but one of the problems with it is that this interpretation does not seem to stand grammatically since the antecedent of Baptism is most probably in reference to the water, not the Ark.
+- Some think that the baptism corresponds to the Ark because it was the Ark that saved them--not the floodwaters.
+This is a possibility, but one of the problems with it is that this interpretation does not seem to stand grammatically since the antecedent of Baptism is most probably in reference to the water--not the Ark.
 But, water did not save Noah.
 This is why Peter excludes the issue of water baptism being the thing that saves us because he says, "not the removal of dirt from the body but the pledge of a good conscience toward God."
 Peter says that is not the application of water that saves us but a pledge of the good conscience.
-Therefore, baptism here most probably represents the breaking away of the old sinful life and entrance into the new life, the same way that the flood waters in Noah's time was the destruction of the sinful way and, once through it, entrance into his new life.
+Therefore, baptism here most probably represents the breaking away of the old sinful life and entrance into the new life--the same way that the floodwaters in Noah's time were the destruction of the sinful way and, once through it, entrance into his new life.